Northern-Tornadoes-Project/insights/docs/CAMERA.md

 > `01` Overview

-`NTP 360` allows users to upload older street-level imagery from `Google Street View` to create before/after comparisons on damage sites.
-After uploading a set of panoramas, `NTP 360` creates a copyable or downloadable list of panorama IDs based on the closest locations to the `iSTAR Pulsar` panorama uploads. `Street View Download 360` is a desktop application that can process these panorama IDs in bulk and export a folder of comparison panoramas.
+`CSSL 360` allows users to upload older street-level imagery from `Google Street View` to create before/after comparisons on damage sites.
+After uploading a set of panoramas, `CSSL 360` creates a copyable or downloadable list of panorama IDs based on the closest locations to the `iSTAR Pulsar` panorama uploads. `Street View Download 360` is a desktop application that can process these panorama IDs in bulk and export a folder of comparison panoramas.

 > `02` Configuring the Street View Download 360 Settings

-Before your first export, it is important to ensure that your file name settings are configured correctly, as `NTP 360` uses the panorama ID in the file name to appropriately match up before/after panoramas.
+Before your first export, it is important to ensure that your file name settings are configured correctly, as `CSSL 360` uses the panorama ID in the file name to appropriately match up before/after panoramas.

 Navigate to `Settings > Saving panoramas > Custom filename`.
 In the `Filename` text input field, enter `%p%`.
 This will name each image file after its panorama ID.